Centre and Periphery

 On the microcosmic way we discover who we are truly are.
 We bring our darkness into the light.

 On the macrocosmic way we apply ourselves to the world’s needs.
 We bring our light into the world-darkness.

-These two are the inbreath and the outbreath, the systole and diastole of our lives.
+These two are the in-breath and the out-breath, the systole and diastole of our lives.

 These thoughts are but an empty scaffold, thin and useless.
-Using this outline we may build a temple if we choose.
+Using this outline, we may build a temple if we choose.

-We have a few spaces left on this group-offering.
+This group first ran in spring 2023.
 Please enquire using the email link top left.